 No, we do not keep a copy of your node's password and seed backups are encrypted with that password.
 If you lose your seed or password, we do not have the ability to recover it.

-At this time it's required that you initialize your node from our dashboard.
-This is because we rely on a feature that is not yet merged into LND to protect macaroons.
+At this time, it's required that you initialize your node from our dashboard.
+This is because we rely on a feature in LND called Stateless Init to protect macaroons.
 Therefore, if you initialized your node from other software your macaroon would be lost.
 Once stateless initialization is merged, more wallets will support it.

 We force the stateless initialization feature to be on all the time in our nodes.
 This allows you to do a regular unlock from any software.

-Once your node is in the 'running' state, you should see a 'Connect' button on your node's dashboard.
+Once your node is in the 'running' state, you will see a 'Connect' button on your node's dashboard.
 Once you click it, you will be prompted for your node's password.
 This is to decrypt your macaroon's backup file.
-After you have entered your password, you are displayed several connection methods.
+After you have entered your password, click Connect from the menu on the left side of your dashboard and there will be a dropdown box with several external apps you can connect to.
 The method of connecting to your node changes drastically between applications.
 We've provided instructions for some of the most popular applications.
 Find the application you're using and follow the instructions.

 Please note that we provision TLS certificates that are trusted by browsers.
 This means that most applications don't require a copy of the TLS certificate when connecting.